terrajobst/issuesof.net/README.md

 ## Next steps

-* We should consider using a stop list to avoid indexing super common words, such as "the".
 * Find a way to incrementally update the trie so that we can offer quasi real-time indexing based on web hook events.

 ## Features

-* Dark mode
-    - Would be nice to automatically respect the OS-wide setting.
-No idea how to get this though.
 * We should support all of [GitHub's query syntax](https://docs.github.com/en/github/searching-for-information-on-github/searching-issues-and-pull-requests)
     - It seems some of them use `and` while some use `or` semantics.
 For example, `involves` uses `or` while `label` uses `and`.